rolandtoth/AdminOnSteroids/README.md

 - **Add asset download link**: adds download links (icons) to image or file assets.
 In case of images, the icon is located to the right of the Edit buttons after you click on an image.
 The original image will be available for download.
 For file fields the icon is appended to the fields' label.
 Note: the download link uses the "download" HTML5 attribute which is not available n IE - in this case the link will open in a new tab/window.
 - **Show image titles in image select dialog**: by default when inserting an image to a CKEditor field the image select dialog shows images without titles.
 Check this to add titles to the images.
 If there's no title (which you can enter to the "description" field for images) the text "Untitled" will be shown.
 Under the title the name and extension of the image is shown.

+*Filter box and download asset link:*

 ![FilefieldTweaks](https://github.com/rolandtoth/adminonsteroids/raw/master/img/aos-filefieldtweaks.png "FilefieldTweaks")

+*Show image titles in the image select dialog:*

 ![ShowImageTitles](https://github.com/rolandtoth/adminonsteroids/raw/master/img/aos-filefieldtweaks-imagetitles.png "ShowImageTitles")